Last Quarter on

 True anomaly ∠180.3°

-7 days after point of perigee on 28 March 2002 at 07:42 in ♎ Libra.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 5 days, until the Moon reaches the point of next apogee on 10 April 2002 at 05:32 in ♓ Pisces.
+7 days since point of perigee on 28 March 2002 at 07:42 in ♎ Libra the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 5 days until the Moon reaches the point of next apogee on 10 April 2002 at 05:32 in ♓ Pisces.

 Moon after descending node

-1 day after descending node on 2 April 2002 at 18:20 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 17 April 2002 at 09:15 in ♊ Gemini.
+1 day after descending node on 2 April 2002 at 18:20 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 17 April 2002 at 09:15 in ♊ Gemini.

 At 08:23 the Moon is meeting its standstill point to reach South declination of ∠-24.771°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠24.908° at the point of next standstill in ♋ Cancer on 19 April 2002 at 02:11.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠24.908° at the point of next northern standstill in ♋ Cancer on 19 April 2002 at 02:11.

 In 8 days on 12 April 2002 at 19:21 in ♈ Aries the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.